Mahbub2001/Finance-Chatbot/README.md

 ## 🔮 Future Enhancements

 Some ideas we're considering:
-- Multi-language document support
 - Advanced chart and graph understanding
 - Integration with more document formats
 - Enhanced conversation analytics
 - Custom AI model fine-tuning options

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments